chrissarndt/143Ass/README.txt

 ## algorithm as laid out in dijkstra.py using the topography
 ## laid out in topo.py, run the lines:

-    pox.py misc.dijkstra & sudo mn --custom topo.py --topo custom --controller remote --mac
+    pox.py misc.dijkstra & sudo mn --custom topo.py --prtopo custom --controller remote --mac

-## The topography can be changed by changing both topo.py and the
+## The weights can be changed by altering delay.csv appropriately; to
-## delay.csv.
+## change the topography, you must change topo.py and the
+## linkNames data structure in dijkstra.py as well.